How To Solve The Smoking Problem

 Henceforth, only licence holders will be allowed, on pain of instant excommunication, to buy cigarettes.
 The licences will be provided by doctors who will have to certify a need for continued smoking, along the following lines:

 CERTIFICATE OF NEED TO SMOKE

 This is to certify that Mr/Mrs/Miss/Ms……. in my opinion is addicted to smoking and needs to be able to continue to buy cigarettes.

-He/she has convinced me that if he/she were unable to continue to buy and smoke cigarettes he/she would suffer severe withdrawal symptoms such that it would be unfair and unreasonable to expect him/her to put up with, as follows:
+He/she has convinced me that if he/she were unable to continue to buy and smoke cigarettes he/she would suffer severe withdrawal symptoms such that it would be unfair and unreasonable to expect him/her to put up with, such as:

 Cross out those that do not apply

 Tingling in hands and feet